 Thankfully, there is one activity that has stood the test of time and is almost entirely immune to technological encroachment – good old fishing.
-While much of it can now be learned through online tutorials and the quality of equipment, such as carp fishing gear, has certainly come a long way, there is no quick digital alternative to actually standing by that water, casting the line, patiently waiting, watching and eventually getting that catch.
+While much of it can now be learned through online tutorials and the quality of equipment, such as mullet fishing nets, carp fishing gear and fishing accessories, has certainly come a long way, there is no quick digital alternative to actually standing by that water, casting the line, patiently waiting, watching and eventually getting that catch.

 Go Gadget Free

 When it comes to getting the whole family involved in an activity, tradition is a powerful element in having everyone come together.
 Fishing is not only a fantastic way to bond with your kids, but teaching it from a young age and turning fishing into a frequent activity or a special annual trip, can cement it as an integral part of family life and keep the activity going throughout generations.